Mining industry, CSR and Local Development

 - How is the Cement industry (Tanga Cement PLC) involved in these question related to the (Global) Value Chain?

-During this summer school, all participants will visit Same District Council and the mining site in Makanya Ward (Industry).
+During this winter school, all participants will visit Same District Council and the mining site in Makanya Ward (Industry).
 Participants will be given chance to ask formal and informal questions to officials of the Same District Council (Local Government) and to the local people (local communities) in Makanya Ward.

-Challenge during the summer school (Final assignment)
+Challenge during the winter school (Final assignment)

-In this summer school we want the participants to give an advice to at least three parties; the Mining Industry, the local government (province and local level) and the local communities on what to get most out of this for each!
+In this winter school we want the participants to give an advice to at least three parties; the Mining Industry, the local government (province and local level) and the local communities on what to get most out of this for each!
 Based on lectures of staff, speakers from outside university and interviews during the field visit participants will be able to develop this advice and present it on the last day before we go on Safari.